clarkt3/learn-python/python-basics-2/README.md

         and mimic the real world!
         '''

+    # Think in terms of functionality not procedures

+    '''
+    Group data, like attributes, w/ methods
+    to create class
+    '''

 ```
 ## Section Title
 ### Day X of 100 | Day, Mon XX, 2024